mapbox/mapbox-geostats/README.md

 - GeoJSON without any features causes a parsing error. (cf. https://github.com/mapnik/mapnik/issues/3463)
 - MBTiles files whose vector data is not gzipped will not be understood. (cf. https://github.com/mapbox/tiletype/issues/4)
 - Because layer and attribute names are truncated at 256 characters (see above), if two attribute or layer names only vary after their 256th character, they will be considered the same --- that is, their data will be merged.
+- if an MBTiles file has a `tilestats` object in the `json` row of the `metadata` table that will be used instead of generating stats from the raw tiles.